Updated: Jul 15

 Follow Their Passions

-An important part of developing a love learning in your kids is encouraging them to pursue their own interests.
+An important part of developing a love of learning in your kids is encouraging them to pursue their own interests.
 Think about what it was like when you were learning about something you were really interested in; wasn't it fun and exciting without anyone "making" you do it?
 When kids are allowed to follow their own interests, their learning is catapulted to a new level.

 One of the biggest advantages of homeschooling is that children can have as much time as desired to follow their passions.
 Sometimes, kids' intense interests will pop up at "inconvenient" times; don't let your homeschool routine lock you in, but instead watch for times when you need to let go of the routine and instead follow the flow of your kids' interests.